springfall2008/batpred/docs/apps-yaml.md

 # apps.yaml settings

-The basic configuration for Predbat is configured in the `apps.yaml` file that's normally stored in the `/config/appdaemon/apps/batpred/config/` directory.
+The basic configuration for Predbat is configured in the `apps.yaml` file.

+Depending on whether you have used the [combined AppDaemon/Predbat add-on installation method](install.md#appdaemon-predbat-combined-install) or the
+[HACS, Appdaemon add-on then Predbat installation method](install.md#predbat-installation-into-appdaemon), the `apps.yaml` file will be held in one of two directories in Home Assistant:

+- `/addon_configs/46f69597_appdaemon-predbat/apps` if you used the combined AppDaemon/Predbat add-on installation method

+or

+- `/config/appdaemon/apps/batpred/config/` if you used the HACS, AppDaemon add-on then Predbat installation method

-You will need to use a file editor within Home Assistant (e.g. either the File Editor or Studio Code Server add-on's) to edit this file.
+You will need to use a file editor within Home Assistant (e.g. either the File editor or Studio Code Server add-on's) to edit the `apps.yaml` file - see [editing configuration files within Home Assistant](install.md#editing-configuration-files-in-home-assistant) if you need to install an editor.

-This section of the documentation describes what the different configuration items in apps.yaml do.
+This section of the documentation describes what the different configuration items in `apps.yaml` do.

 When you edit `apps.yaml`, AppDaemon will automatically detect the change and Predbat will be reloaded with the updated file.
 You don't need to restart the AppDaemon add-on for your edits to take effect.